feiphilchen/psdig/README.md

  * bio

 #### Examples
-Traces all activities and display them in a curse window
+Traces all activities and display them in curses window
 ```
 sudo psdig watch
 ```